2020 Formula One World Championship: Mid-season rounds

+The next six races were single rounds at each venue, including two new circuits and a returning circuit.
 The Belgian Grand Prix was won by Lewis Hamilton, who led every lap and won by 8 seconds over teammate Valtteri Bottas who finished second ahead of Max Verstappen.
 Daniel Ricciardo finished fourth, setting the fastest lap on the last lap.
 On lap 11, Antonio Giovinazzi crashed at Campus corner; one of the wheels of his car came loose and hit the front right suspension of George Russell’s car, causing both drivers to retire from the race.
 This brought out the safety car for three laps.
 Renault achieved a finish of P4 and P5, equalling their best result since their return to the sport in 2016.

-The Italian Grand Prix was won by Pierre Gasly after a red flag caused by Charles Leclerc.
+The Italian Grand Prix was won by Pierre Gasly after taking the lead following a red flag caused by Charles Leclerc, and previous leader Hamilton forced to serve a stop-and-go penalty.
 This was his and AlphaTauri's first race victory.
 The race marked the first time since Kimi Räikkönen won the 2013 Australian Grand Prix driving for Lotus F1 that the race winner did not drive for Ferrari, Mercedes, or Red Bull and the first time since the 2012 Hungarian Grand Prix that all three constructors failed to score a podium finish.
 The race marked the second career podium finishes for Carlos Sainz Jr., who finished second, and Lance Stroll, who finished third.